Waiting so long to return to Disney’s Animal Kingdom in Orlando had nothing to do with being skeptical of traveling during a pandemic.

 Dining at Animal Kingdom

-With Disney still following a lot of the guidelines issued by the Centers for Disease Control, reservations for sit-down dining are very limited.
-We tried for a couple of weeks to get a reservation at the southeast Asia themed Yak and Yeti restaurant with no luck.
+With Disney still following many of the guidelines issued by the Centers for Disease Control, reservations for sit-down dining are very limited.
+We tried for a couple of weeks to get a reservation at the southeast Asia-themed Yak and Yeti restaurant with no luck.

 Tip: If your heart is set on a dining venue, make reservations ASAP to avoid disappointment.